GraphQLSwift/DataLoader/README.md

 `.execute()` method.

 Scheduled execution can be disabled by setting `executionPeriod` to `nil`, but be careful - you *must* call `.execute()` manually in this case.
-Otherwise, the futures will never complete.
+Otherwise, the futures will never complete!

 ### Disable batching
-It is possible to disable batching by setting the   `batchingEnabled` option to `false` It will invoke the `batchLoadFunction` immediately when a key is loaded.
+It is possible to disable batching by setting the   `batchingEnabled` option to `false`.
+In this case, the `batchLoadFunction` will be invoked immediately when a key is loaded.

-## Caching
+## Caching 💰
 DataLoader provides a memoization cache.
 After `.load()` is called with a key, the resulting value is cached for the lifetime of the DataLoader object.
 This eliminates redundant loads.